 Bar Chart:

-This chart shows top five articles which have the maximum value of the forecast in Business Units (BU).
+This chart shows top five articles which have the biggest volume of the forecast in Business Units (BU).

 2. Sales Forecast

-This section is like Order Forecast, only that here the Sales Forecast is displayed.
-Which means how much Metro expects to sell to store customers.
+This section is similar to Order Forecast, only that here the Sales Forecast is displayed.
+Which means how much Metro expects to sell in stores to customers.

 This chart shows the Sales Forecast of each article-variant-bundle-number.
 And the forecast details are the same as what is shown in the grid.